Invitational MPH Program

 - Academic Performance

 - Fit to Mission

 Candidates are not required to attend a formal interview.

 In addition to those listed above, the following requirements apply to all applicants for all options:

 Citizenship Requirement.
 All applicants, including graduates of foreign institutions, must hold either U.S. Citizenship or Permanent Resident status at the time of application.
-Candidates with pending citizenship or permanent residency will not be considered.
+DACA recipients and candidates with pending citizenship or permanent residency cannot be considered.

 Degree Requirement.
 A Bachelors degree from a regionally accredited U.S. institution is required prior to the first day of mandatory orientation.

 Requirement for Graduates of non-U.S. Institutions.
 Graduates of non-U.S. institutions must submit an official transcript evaluation from a recognized agency, clearly indicating that the foreign degree should be considered equivalent to a Bachelors Degree from a regionally accredited U.S. institution.
 Full requirements for transcript evaluations may be found on our transcript evaluation page.

 Minimum GPA.
 A minimum cumulative GPA of 2.75 or better is required to apply to this program.

 Course Requirements.
 The Public Health Program does not require any specific coursework prior to matriculation.
 A background in the social sciences and experience with statistical methods, however, may be useful.
 The GRE is not required.